Dance Rules Booklet

 WHAT LEVELS MAY BE COMPETED IF I DANCE IN MULTIPLE LEVELS?

 Ex.
 A: A dancer competes in Intermediate freestyle, but dances on two teams - one intermediate and one beginning team).
 That person may compete on both teams.
-This dancer may also compete Beginning individuals (one level down) as long as long as their steps follow step guidelines.
+This dancer may also compete Beginning individuals (one level down) as long as their steps follow step rules.

-Ex B: This person may not compete on a team in Novice as it is TWO LEVELS below their highest freestyle competed.
-Once you compete individuals in a higher level, you may not return to the lower level competing team.
+Ex B: This person may not compete in Novice as it is TWO LEVELS below their highest level competed.
+Once you compete in a level, you may not return to a lower level two levels below that level.

 DUET COMPETITION LEVELS

-Competing Duets in a higher level does NOT make the lower level dancer restricted to only higher levels.
-Lower level duet partners may compete in their lower levels as determined by their individual levels competed after competing a duet in a higher level.
+Duet levels follow rules above.
+A dancer may not compete a duet in a level TWO levels below their highest competed level.
+However, a new duet category called OPEN DUET allows ANYONE to compete a duet with anyone in a special level called Open!
+Any kind of duet can be competed in Open Duet.
+DUET EXCEPTION *Competing Duets in a higher level does NOT make the lower level dancer restricted to only those higher levels.
+Lower level duet partners may compete in their lower levels as determined by their individual or team levels competed after competing a duet in a higher level.

 What steps are allowed in each level: